-- Because of the location in the foothills of the Wasatch Mountains, much of the property is elevated and is prominently seen from many vantage points in Midway and from around the entire Heber Valley. - The views from Midway and the Heber Valley of the Lundin Farm materially to Midway's reputation as an attractive tourist destination, an important part of our local economy. - The continued operation of the Lundin Farm with its production of hay and livestock provides economic benefits to Midway and its citizens. - As one of the last operating large farms in Midway, an area noted for its dairy and agricultural history, losing the farm to development will result in a permanent and significant loss of an important aspect of the Valley's legacy.
+- Because of the location in the foothills of the Wasatch Mountains, much of the property is elevated and is prominently seen from many vantage points in Midway and from around the entire Heber Valley. - The views from Midway and the Heber Valley of the Lundin Farm materially contribute to Midway's reputation as an attractive tourist destination, an important part of our local economy. - The continued operation of the Lundin Farm with its production of hay and livestock provides economic benefits to Midway and its citizens. - As one of the last operating large farms in Midway, an area noted for its dairy and agricultural history, losing the farm to development will result in a permanent and significant loss of an important aspect of the Valley's legacy. - Applicants have agreed to an emergency access road on the property creating a second access for lots located in the City that access on Swiss Alpine Road, possibly also creating a second point of access for lots located in the City that access on Lime Canyon Road, which will benefit the citizens of Midway, and particularly these communities.